microtick/bounties/moduletests/README.md

 - Must use the latest version of x/microtick on the 'stargate' branch of https://github.com/microtick/mtzone.

-- Tests should be able to be run using "make test" from the root directory.
+- Tests should be able to be run using "make test" from the root 'mtzone' directory.

 - Coverage: